draftable/compare-api-node-client/README.md

     }).then(function(comparison) {
         console.log("Created comparison:", comparison);

-        # This generates a signed viewer URL that can be used to access the private comparison for the next hour.
+        # This generates a signed viewer URL that can be used to access the private comparison for the next 30 minutes.
+        # At that time, both the URL and the comparison will expire.
+(Signed URLs default to expiring in 30 minutes.)
         console.log("Viewer URL (expires in 30 min):", comparisons.signedViewerURL(comparison.identifier));
     });